alexa-games/skill-flow-builder/docs/use-the-skill-flow-builder-editor/README.md

 selected scene.
 On the left side of the Skill Flow Builder Editor, use the **Map** view to create or delete scenes.

-**Writer mode:** This mode is for localization.
-The visual content editor shows the content that the skill says for each scene and the `hear` utterances that Alexa listens for.
-From the top menu, select a locale and edit the strings for the locale, then click **Save**.
-Then, use the simulator to preview your changes for the locale.
-After you deploy your skill, the skill uses the locale-specific strings.
-If you are not internationalizing your skill, you do not need to use the Writer mode.

 ### Understand the Map view

 The **Map** view shows a diagram of the voice flow of your skill.
 Each scene in